jonc/osboids/README.md

 Configuration:

+If you have the module added to or compiled with your OpenSim build then it will run a instance of itself once per region.
+By default it will configure itself to some sensible defaults and will sit quietly in the background waiting for commands from the console, or from in-world.
+It will not enable itself (i.e. rez some birds) until commanded to do so, or configured to do so in the .ini file.
+It is possible to completely stop the module from doing anything (including listening for commands), but you must have a particular setting in the .ini file for that region (see below) - in other words, you must have a config for it!

-To become active, the module needs enabled in the ini file.
-Otherwise it does nothing on startup.
+To become active, the module needs enabled in the ini file or commanded to do so from inworld or the console.
+Otherwise it does nothing on startup except listen for commands.
 If you are running multiple regions on one simulator you can have different Birds settings per region in the configuration file, in the exact same way you can customize per Region setting in Regions.ini

 The configuration for this module can be placed in one of two places: